Taxi business in Germany: How to start your own service

 • Completion of further training as a transport specialist

-• Business economist (m/f) in the faculty of economics
+• Business economics in the faculty of economics

 • BA Transport Management and Logistics, incl. major in passenger transport

-The relevant Chamber of Industry and Commerce can invite you to an appraisal interview to test your expertise.
-Inquire in advance from your local Chamber of Commerce and Industry about the individual documents required and the fees involved.
+The relevant IHK can invite you to an appraisal interview to test your expertise.
+In advance, inquire from your local Chamber of Commerce and Industry about the individual documents required and the fees involved.

 Certificate of qualification with an examination by the IHK

 If you don’t meet the above requirements, you must take a qualification examination by the IHK.
-The aptitude test usually consists of three parts: Two written examinations of 60 minutes each and one oral examination of 30 minutes each.
+The aptitude test usually consists of three parts: Two written exams of 60 minutes each and one oral exam of 30 minutes each.
 The exam costs about €150.

 The subject areas of the aptitude test are: